 Arpeggios are very important in improvisation because they tell you what notes you should put the emphasis on.

-You may want to learn the theory behind scales and arpeggios but what you need to know for the purpose of getting started with improvisation is that an arpeggio is made of the first, third and fifth note of a major or a minor scale.
+You may want to learn guitar improvisation theory behind scales and arpeggios but what you need to know for the purpose of getting started in improvising on guitar is that an arpeggio is made of the first, third and fifth note of a major or a minor scale.

 These are the arpeggios of B major and B minor.